 - Learning to be

-It acknowledges that learners build their knowledge by combining indigenous and external elements, focus on ractical application, imbibe critical life skills and develop proficiency needed to achieve full potential.
+It acknowledges that learners build their knowledge by combining indigenous and external elements, focus on practical application, imbibe critical life skills and develop proficiency needed to achieve full potential.

-Education today however equates learning to the ability of a student to recall, reproduce and replicate.
-This is a far cry from either the Indian guru “shishya parampara” which gave emphasis to receiving knowledge, its assimilation and its use to real life or alternatively the needs of the competitive global community we live in.
+Education today, however, equates learning to the ability of a student to recall, reproduce and replicate.
+This is a far cry from either the indian guru ‘shishya parampara’ which gave emphasis on receiving knowledge, its assimilation and use in real life or alternatively to the needs of the competitive global community we live in today.

 The Kunskapsskolan schools are among the leading schools of Sweden and the success of its KED Program can be judged not only by students’ performance being higher than the Swedish national average, but also by the growth of KED schools across international boundaries.
-Currently, over 40 KED schools and KED inspired schools are being operational across Sweden, UK, the Netherlands, India, USA and with definite plans to expand to the Middle East.
+Currently, over 100 KED schools and KED inspired schools are operational across Sweden, UK, the Netherlands, India, USA and the Middle East.
 The schools follow the curriculum of each country and grade student performance according to national standards.